aptech/docs/docs/CR-annotationSetBkd.rst

 Purpose
 ----------------
-Sets the background color and transparency level for a textbox, rectangle or ellipse.
+Sets the background color and opacity level for a textbox, rectangle or ellipse.

 Format
 ----------------
-.. function:: annotationSetBkd(&myAnnotation, color, transparency)
+.. function:: annotationSetBkd(&myAnnotation, color, opacity)

     :param &myAnnotation:
     :type &myAnnotation: A pointer to an instance of a :class:`plotAnnotation` structure.